Hue SQL AI Assistant FAQ

 How does the SQL AI Assistant handle data privacy?

-The SQL AI Assistant shares only the data that the logged-in user is authorised to access.
+The SQL AI Assistant shares only the data that the logged-in user is authorized to access.
 It uses a Retrieval Augmented Generation (RAG)-based architecture to limit the number of tables sent per request.
 However, there is currently no way to explicitly exclude certain tables from being shared.

 What AI services are supported for integration?